ally-223/ally-223/README.md

 # 💫 About Me:
-🎓 Computer Science Student at the University of Waterloo<br>💻 Currently working on a multi-user type attendance app<br>⚛️ Have experience in web dev, especially using React for frontend<br>🤖 Passionate about Natural Language Processing (NLP)<br>🎨 I enjoy Love doing art and jogging in my free time
+🎓 Computer Science Student at the University of Waterloo<br>⚛️ Have experience in web dev, especially using React for frontend<br>🤖 Passionate about Natural Language Processing (NLP)<br>🎨 Love doing art and jogging in my free time

 ## 🌐 Socials: